matteoferla/Fragmenstein/wip.md

 However, the bonds need to be fixed going to the new ring.
 The match collapsed ring with collapsed ring only is clearly unneeded.
 Proximity bonding is a nice way to resolve this.

+## Logging

+> Depracation of `Fragmenstein.notebook` (txt dict for debug) in favour of `Victor.journal` (proper logging)

+The correct logging is via Victor's journal.
+The logging log `Fragmenstein`.
+However, Fragmenstein has `.logbook` which are more debug notes —dictionary.
+These should be integrated or removed.

+## Unittest

+`test.py` and the various jupyter notebook I have need to go into a proper testing suite.